epogrebnyak/ru-cities/README.md

 ## How to replicate dataset

-#### Base dataset
+#### 1. Base dataset

 Run:

-- download rar/get.sh
+- download data stro rar/get.sh
 - convert `Саратовская область.doc` to docx
 - run make.py

 Creates:

-- towns.csv
+- _towns.csv
 - regions.csv

-#### Full dataset
+#### 2. API calls

 Note: do not attempt if you do not have to - this runs a while and loads third-party API access.

+You have the resulting files in repo, so probably does not need to  these scripts.

 Run:

 - run coord_dadata.py (needs token)
 - run coord_osm.py
-- run merge.py

 Creates:

 - coord_dadata.csv
 - coord_osm.csv

+#### 3. Merge data

+Run:

+- run merge.py

+Creates:

 - towns.csv (overwrites towns.csv with more columns)